How to Write for an American Audience. Know Our Slang and Write the Way We Talk for Success!

 And what are my credentials?

-Well, i’ve been doing this writing thing for a few decades and after doing a lot of things the wrong way, I eventually published a number of books that are availably on Amazon and others of my own sites.
+Well, I’ve been dealing with this writing thing for a few decades and after doing a lot of things the wrong way, I eventually went ahead and published a number of books that are availably on Amazon and others of my own sites.

 I am active on five Blogs and I have a personal web site.
 Am I rich?
-No, but I just do not spend any time marketing my writings and in spite of this, I still have a nice sized audience.
+No, I just don't spend the time required to properly market my writings.
+And in spite of this, I still have a decent audience.